-located at the deepest end of the pool • removes and returns water to pool • cover must be secure to floor of pool bottom • must be checked daily, recorded monthly two gauges are located on the top of the filter tank; one measures Pressure gauges the amount of water flowing into the tank and one measure how much flows out of the tank.
+• two gauges are located on the top of the filter tank; one measures the amount of water flowing into the tank and one measure how much flows out of the tank.
 When too much dirt collects in the filter medium, the water flow rate drops.
 The difference is indicated on the gauges.
 If you notice a difference between the gauges, consult or refer to the manufacturers directions as filters vary in backwashing and pressure requirements.

+Recirculation pump

+- pulls water from the pool and pushes it through the filter or pulls the water through the filter and pushes it back to the pool - must be capable of pumping enough water through the system to provide the required number of turnovers

+Automatic sensing device

-Recirculation pump pulls water from the pool and pushes it through the filter or pulls the water through the filter and pushes it back to the pool must be capable of pumping enough water through the system to provide the required number of turnovers oxidation Reduction Potential (ORP)/ Automatic Sensing Device Automatic sensing device • System Chemtrål measured in milli-volts (mV) • monitors the sanitizers ability to work manual tests conducted 1/2 hour before opening and every four hours; • need to reflect the device reading maintaining the probe is critical for accuracy
+- oxidation Reduction Potential (ORP)/ Automatic Sensing Device System - measured in milli-volts (mV) - monitors the sanitizers ability to work - manual tests conducted 1/2 hour before opening and every four hours; need to reflect the device reading - maintaining the probe is critical for accuracy